- By InspectorDon

-Although not technically a shingle problem, I see poor roof flashing (or the lack of) on a regular basis.
+Although not technically a shingle problem, during many roof inspections, I see poor roof flashing (or the lack of) on a regular basis.
 Vents and flue protruding through the roof need to be properly flashed or you run the chance of having a roof leak.

 Unfortunately, even some “experienced” roofers don’t know how to properly flash a vent or flue!

 Here’s a few pictures to illustrate my point.
 For example, in the first pic we see vent pipes with improper flashing.
 The lower edge of the metal flashing should be OVER the shingles, not below.
 This is so rain running off goes out OVER the shingles, not under them!

 Next, roof vents and flues also need their lower flashing OVER the shingles, not under them!
 This is not rocket science folks!

 I see this a lot on new construction as well, and nearly every time, the city inspector has passed the home.
 Makes you wonder if they even crawled on top to look at the finished product!

 If any of these types of discrepancies are found during a roof inspection, then they need properly repaired, and that usually means a REINSTALLATION, not simply applying caulk around the vent or flue like I’ve seen some “roofing” companies do.